-Since the AMA Supercross has switched to Olympic scoring for its three-moto events, and it looks like they want to switch to the three-moto system for all the Supercross races in the future, isn’t it about time that the AMA Nationals returned to the Olympic system.
-The last National I went to in Colorado, I had no idea who won until I got home and saw the results on the internet.
+Since the AMA Supercross has switched to Olympic scoring for its three-moto events in the future, isn’t it about time that the AMA Nationals returned to the Olympic system.
+The last National I went to, I had no idea who won until I got home and saw the results on the internet.

 To millions of motocross racers, the Olympic scoring system is the heart of the sport.
 It is the system used at every racetrack in America, except at the AMA 250/450 Nationals.
 The AMA National Championships use a system so complicated that it stymies the ability of the fans to understand who finished where.
 There is no doubt that event scoring is of critical importance, but shouldn’t the paying fans know how their favorites finished without having to wait for it to appear on the internet?
 The fans deserve a much simpler system.